SCOMnewbie/SCOMnewbie.github.io/_posts/2021-03-24-createaadapplications.md

 I’m still enjoying learning AAD identity topics.
 In the previous articles, I’ve explained the differences between app registration and Enterprise app.
 Since I’ve started this learning path, I had to create dozens of applications in my lab.
 At a certain point, I’ve decided **to automate the AAD app creation**.
 Today, and according to my knowledge, you can create AAD app with the **AzureAD/Az Powershell modules** or with the **CLI**.
 Those options seem to have **some limitations** in terms of configuration.
 Then you have ARM template which is a limitation by itself when you’re talking about AAD application creation (and no I don’t consider [deployment scripts](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-script-template) as a solution).
 Finally, I know you can use [**Terraform**]( https://registry.terraform.io/providers/hashicorp/azuread/latest/docs) or [**Pulumi**]( https://www.pulumi.com/docs/reference/pkg/azuread/) which seems **pretty complete** to create AAD apps.
 I wanted to spend few hours to understand **how things work and using SDKs/libraries do not help** in this case.
 Therefore, I’ve created this repository where We can do a step by step and comment on each line of code.
 You can find the code [here](https://github.com/SCOMnewbie/PSAADApplication).

+{% include important.html content="UPDATE: I've converted this repo in a real usable module instead of the tremendous copy/paste.
+You can find the module (psd1/psm1) in the PSAADApplication folder." %}

 # Why

 The main goals of this [repo](https://github.com/SCOMnewbie/PSAADApplication) is to: